-Not only are these crispy zucchini fritters incredibly easy to make, but they are packed full of veggies, fibre and are a great option that you can use for breakfast, lunch and dinner alike!
+Not only are these crispy zucchini fritters incredibly easy to make, but they are packed full of veggies, and fiber and are a great option that you can use for breakfast, lunch, and dinner alike.

 These crispy zucchini fritters are quick and easy to preapre, and an incredibly versatile dish that can be used for breakfast, lunch and dinner alike.